Wachusett Regional High School: Music Department

-WRHS has a large and well regarded music department- which includes several choirs or varying sizes, orchestra and concert bands, string and wind ensembles, as well as jazz performance groups (both vocal and instrumental).
+WRHS has a large and well-regarded music department- which includes several choirs or varying sizes, orchestra and concert bands, string and wind ensembles, as well as jazz performance groups (both vocal and instrumental).
 WRHS's music department also has a special partnership with the Boston Symphony Orchestra which permits the students to sit in on rare closed rehearsals of the orchestra.
 In the spring of 2005, WRHS performed admirably at an international music competition in Toronto, Ontario.
 At the Festival of Music, Wachusett received first place in the Jazz Band competition, receiving recognition for having several excellent musicians, soloists, and sections.
 Jazz Choir and Orchestra also took first place in their respective categories.
 Singers and Chamber Choir took first place in the Mixed Men's and Women's Choir section.
 String Orchestra received a first place award as well.
 Wind Ensemble received second place overall.
 In April 2003 and 2007, the Honors Music Program performed in Florida and visited Walt Disney World, performing on various stages within the park and in Disney Springs.
-Also in 2007, the Honors Choirs performed at Foxwoods with Kenny Rogers, and also in 2008 at Mohegan Sun.
-In the spring of 2009, WRHS competed in the North American Festival of Music in Toronto, Ontario, receiving several first and second place awards.
+Also in 2007, the Honors Choirs performed at Foxwoods with Kenny Rogers.
+They performed in 2008 at Mohegan Sun.
+In the spring of 2009, WRHS competed in the North American Festival of Music in Toronto, Ontario, receiving several first and second place awards, under the direction of Thomas Nerbonne.

 The Wachusett Madrigal Singers were first led to International Music Festival Gold in 1993 by beloved director, and recipient of the MMEA Lowell Mason Award, and the MMEA Distinguished Service Award, Grace V Reidy.